 Spending two decades building educational pathways for young people, before joining Girls Who Code Dr. Barrett served as the chief program officer at iMentor, leading the organization’s programmatic efforts to build mentoring relationships that support students from low-income families in graduating high school and succeeding in college.
 Prior to that, she worked in the Office of Postsecondary Readiness at the New York City Department of Education overseeing options for students off track academically, as well as developing new school models, including the Academy of Software Engineering — the first of its kind in New York.
-Dr. Barrett’s other previous experience includes serving as deputy network leader of the Brooklyn-Staten Island Network of New Visions for Public Schools, designing and implementing research and program evaluations for New York University’s Center for Teaching and Learning, teaching high school students, and working as a political organizer.
+Dr. Barrett’s other previous experience includes serving as deputy network leader of the Brooklyn-Staten Island Network of New Visions for Public Schools, designing and implementing research and program evaluations for New York University’s Center for Teaching and Learning, teaching high school students, and working as a community organizer.

 A graduate of Brooklyn College, Dr. Barrett has an M.A. in deaf education from Columbia Teachers College and a Ph.D. in teaching and learning from New York University.
 She has served on the boards of CSforALL, Eskolta, and McGraw Hill, a leading learning science company creating world-class educational content and providing best-in-class digital platforms for learners and educators.
-She also sits on AT&T’s Accelerator Advisory Board, is the recipient of the New York University Steinhardt School Dorothy Height Distinguished Alumni Achievement Award, and was named one of Crain’s 50 Most Powerful Women in New York in 2021.
+She also sits on the Homeland Security Advisory Council, is the recipient of the New York University Steinhardt School Dorothy Height Distinguished Alumni Achievement Award, and was named one of Crain’s 50 Most Powerful Women in New York in 2021.

 You Cannot Be What You Cannot See.
-Dr. Tarika Barrett, CEO of Girls Who Code, is on a mission to close the gender gap in tech and change the image of what a computer programmer looks like.
-Her first step on this ambitious mission is to empower the young women — especially those from minority backgrounds — to feel like they belong.
+Dr. Tarika Barrett, CEO of Girls Who Code, is on a mission to close the gender gap in tech and change the perception of what a computer programmer looks like.
+Her first step on this ambitious mission is to empower young women — especially those from underrepresented backgrounds — to feel like they belong.